 Here is an overview of best cryptocurrency wallets.

-You can get it for Android here or sign up as an iOS beta tester here.
 The desktop version is available for Windows, Mac and Linux.
 Trinity wallet is being regularly updated and the currently active version 0.4.3 can be reviewed here.
 Many see the Trinity wallet as the best possible IOTA storing solution on the market.
 It is also widely considered that Trinity will help IOTA achieve mass adoption in the future.

 This wallet provides a quality user interface that is very beginner user friendly.
 Creating the wallet from scratch is an easy process and is done with a built-in seed generator.
 The generator will give you a unique seed and said seed can be password-encrypted for added safety.